DiMalovanyy/proc_maps_parser/README.md

 Then you can link static library to your project and include *<proc_maps_parser_path>/include* headers

+There is also Ptyhon3 version in *src/python* **Note:** Python version is not stream oriented.
+It just parse all file and store it in memory

 ## Usage

 This library is very simple in usage.
 It will iterate over /proc/<pid>/file and store each entity in *struct proc_maps_ent*